Node Setup

 Initialize the Node

-Set your chain ID and node name, then initialize:
+Set your chain ID and node name, then initialize the configuration files:

 CHAIN_ID="crescendo-1"